PrimaveraDeveloper/lithium/ref/hydrogen-2.0/IdentityModel.Client.md

 Responses from each distinct endpoint are cached in memory for a default duration of 12 hours or until the token itself expires.

-The cache used can be customized:
+The cache can be disabled:

 ```csharp
 using (ITokenClient client = new TokenClient())